As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 Schmidt explains that AI models now operate well in mathematical reasoning because math has a simpler, structured language.
 With tools like Lean theorem proving, AI can solve and verify complex mathematical problems.8

-Dario Amodei (Anthropic’s CEO) warned that AI could eliminate 50% of all entry-level white-collar jobs within the next five years, potentially pushing U.S. unemployment rates to 10–20%.
+Dario Amodei (Anthropic’s CEO) warned in 2025 that AI could eliminate 50% of all entry-level white-collar jobs within the next five years, potentially pushing U.S. unemployment rates to 10–20%.

 Calling it a possible “white-collar bloodbath,” Amodei emphasized that many CEOs remain unaware of AI’s short-term disruptive power.
 His message focused on the urgency for lawmakers to act and for AI developers and companies to adopt transparent approaches.
 He acknowledged that AI continues to offer long-term promise, but stressed that dangerous short-term pain, particularly for junior professionals, must not be ignored.